eduVeras/example-mongodb/README.md

-# Example-MongoDb
+## Introduction

-In this project i use mongo with a simple api.
+In this project I made an API with a CRUD, just to demonstrate the use of MongoDb.

-# Get Started
+## Get Started

 First of all to use this project you need to run a yml file with docker compose with the follow command: